fshostme/docs/docs/account-paymentoptions.md

 ---
 id: account-paymentoptions
 title: "Payment options: What payment options are available"
-description: "Information about the different payment options at FSHOST PayPal and Stripe - fshost.me documentation"
+description: "Information about the different payment options at FSHOST"
 sidebar_label: "Payment options"
 ---